sentrysoftware/metricshub/hws-doc/src/site/markdown/troubleshooting/debug.md

     loglevel: debug
 ```

-then declare the `logging` exporter in the pipeline:
+Then, declare the `logging` exporter in the pipeline:

 ```yaml
 service: